sufyanism/Rust-eCommerce-Store/README.md

 An eCommerce store built in Rust is high performance and secure while handling large traffic and transaction volumes.
 The store will have to manage things like products, users, orders, inventory, and payments etc.

 ## Features
-* High performance: Rust is very fast and thus ensures a good performance for the store, even under a high load.
+* High performance: Ensures a good performance for the store, even under a high load.
-* Memory safety: The Rust programming language ensures that such common bugs such as null pointer dereferencing, buffer overflows, and race conditions are eliminated, making an application safer and more stable.
+* Memory safety: Common bugs such as null pointer dereferencing, buffer overflows, and race conditions are eliminated, making an application safer and more stable.
-* Concurrency: Rust can handle multiple simultaneous users or operations, which is very important for eCommerce platforms, especially during peak hours.
+* Concurrency: Handle multiple simultaneous users or operations, which is very important for eCommerce platforms, especially during peak hours.

 ## Prerequisites